Moore graph

 an upper bound on the largest possible number of vertices in any graph with this degree and diameter.
 Therefore, these graphs solve the degree diameter problem for their parameters.

 Another equivalent definition of a Moore graph G is that it has girth g = 2k + 1 and precisely n/g(m − n + 1) cycles of length g, where n and m are, respectively, the numbers of vertices and edges of G. They are in fact extremal with respect to the number of cycles whose length is the girth of the graph.

 Moore graphs were named by Hoffman & Singleton (1960) after Edward F. Moore, who posed the question of describing and classifying these graphs.

+Hoffman and Singleton showed that if the diameter is 2, then the degree must be 2, 3, 7, or 57.
+(All these graphs are strongly regular.)

+They also showed that if the diameter is 3 then G must be a 7-cycle.

+Later, Damerell (1973) proved that no Moore graphs exist with diameter greater than 2 apart from odd cycles.

 As well as having the maximum possible number of vertices for a given combination of degree and diameter, Moore graphs have the minimum possible number of vertices for a regular graph with given degree and girth.
 That is, any Moore graph is a cage.
 The formula for the number of vertices in a Moore graph can be generalized to allow a definition of Moore graphs with even girth as well as odd girth, and again these graphs are cages.